iworks/omnibus/readme.txt

 * The configuration for WooCommerce has been heavily remodeled.
 * The plugin configuration has been moved from "WooCommerce/Settings/Products/Omnibus Directive" to "WooCommerce/Settings/Omnibus."
 * The `iworks_omnibus_message_template` filter has been added to allow changing the message template.
+* The `iworks_omnibus_add_price_log_skip` filter has been added to allow skip logging of prices.
 * The short format for the admin products list page has been added.
+* An issue with the shortcode ignoring configuration settings has been fixed.
+Props for [marktylczynski](https://wordpress.org/support/users/marktylczynski/).

 = 2.2.3 (2023-01-12) =